nikshepsvn/ScatterFly/README.md

 2) Make ScatterFly Hook up to existing browser instance.
 3) Reduce and replace dependencies as much as possible (urlroullete and other 3rd party sites)
 4) Click on all ads on any particular website to give more false leads
+5) Add feature to Obfuscate torrent and tracker data as well! :O

 ### DONE:
 1̶)̶ ̶F̶i̶n̶i̶s̶h̶ ̶o̶t̶h̶e̶r̶ ̶c̶o̶m̶m̶o̶n̶ ̶s̶i̶t̶e̶ ̶r̶a̶n̶d̶o̶m̶i̶z̶e̶r̶s̶.̶